 Uncertain whether to get gastric bypass surgery or gastric sleeve?

-As in any weight loss procedure, cost of a conversion depends on a plethora of factors including the facility, the surgeon and the assessment of your failed surgery.
+As with any weight loss procedure, the cost of a conversion depends on a plethora of factors, including where the surgery is performed, the surgeon, and the specific work that is required.

-In many cases when the initial procedure is causing severe medical threats, the revisional procedure will be covered by medical insurance providers.
-Each case is entirely different, so the best thing you can do is call us at (855) 690-0565 to find out what your cost of revision surgery might be.
+In many cases when the initial procedure is problematic, the revision will be covered by medical insurance providers.
+Each case is different, however, so the best thing you can do is to visit our dedicated insurance web page to start determining what level of coverage you carry.